mS. SHERINE RAVEENDRAN

 specializes in facial rejuvenation and non-invasive treatments to make you

-DR. SHERINE RAVEENDRAN is a Plastic, Reconstructive and Aesthetic Surgeon, completed her
+Ms. Sherine is a Plastic, Reconstructive and Aesthetic surgeon, completed her

-completed Master of Surgery and was board certified as specialist Plastic surgeon in Sri Lanka.
+She successfully completed Master of Surgery and was board certified as specialist Plastic surgeon in Sri

 successful in the Fellowship examination by the Royal College of Surgeons of Edinburgh and European